truthcoin/www.truthcoin.info/weaknesses/index.md

 However, the damage is limited to Voters only: Traders are only affected if they trade on "unclear Decisions", which they wouldn't do (because, for a start, they wouldn't know what they were buying).
 Expectations of low-trading would discourage Authors from ever making "unclear Decisions", so they are unlikely to exist.

+### Sudden collapse in Market Price of VTC

+A fall in the market price of VTC might indicate that the VTC themselves are about to be worthless, ie, they are about to be used in an attack.
+This might cause panic selling, resulting in a low VTC market cap, which is easier to attack.
+This might then result in chaotic trading / a complete lack of trading.

+I'm skeptical of this, because markets are very robust to rumors (traders who correctly see through a vain rumor get rewarded).
+Also, if two (or more) attackers try to buy up a cheap branch (to attack it), they'll almost certainly fail.
+And finally we have our last-resort Miner Veto / Override to contend with.

 ### Miners are too lazy to ever veto anything, making the miner-veto an empty threat.
 (Or: "Veto is overly complicated and unnecessary).

 The Miner-Veto accomplishes several goals at once (a "threat" being only one of them).
 The most important is to serve as a 'fail-safe' to prevent any blockchain reorganization for vote-strategic reasons (in other words, an effort to say "we didn't like the vote-outcome, so we are hard forking the entire transaction history).
 The Miner-Veto is in no way a requirement for the outcome-resolution process.